cosmos/ibc/spec/ics-005-port-allocation/README.md

 type validatePortIdentifier = (id: Identifier) => boolean
 ```

-If not provided, the `validatePortIdentifier` will always return `true` by default.
+If not provided, the default `validatePortIdentifier` function will always return `true`.

 #### Binding to a port